cudmore/pie-analysis/video-player/readme.md

 ## To Do

+ - Implement 2nd layer of random chunks with 'pieces'
  - [bug] frame slider gets corrupted and does not move during chunk editing
  - [bug] Make sure video controls (buttons and keyboard) stay within chunk when 'Limit Controls' is on.
  - Highlight most recent annotation in list as video is played.
+Need to sort by startFrame.
  - Finish sorting annotation columns when clicked.
 Need to insert str(), int(), float() to do this.
  - Add note to video file by putting it in event list header.
 Finish 'right-click' popup menu in video list.
  - Add option to warn when event frame start/stop is out of order, e.g. frameStart>frameStop.
- - [big idea] Make a visual bar for each video file showing: duration (black) overlaid .with position of chunks (gray), and position of events (bright colors).
  - [bug] Make sure chunk navigation is working: >, <, go to.
  - [bug] Make sure toggle of video file and event list do not trash interface on next run.
 Need to add code to HIDE video and event list, currently setting sashpos==0 (remove this).
  - [bug] When increasing/decreasing fps with +/-, sometimes can not get back to orignal fps.
 Fix this.
 This is now fixed but minimum fps is no longer 1 fps.
+ - [big idea] Make a visual bar for each video file showing: duration (black) overlaid .with position of chunks (gray), and position of events (bright colors).

 20181128